 In my case, SpareRoom won it for me!
-I had created a nice ad with details about myself, my story and what I am looking for in my next home and what I expect from my flatmates.
+I had created a nice ad with details about myself, my story, and what I am looking for in my next home and what I expect from my flatmates.
 It worked really well as I got quite a lot of offers to buddy-up, however, most of them had no real options lined up which meant that there’s still a long way to go.
 As the time to move to Manchester was approaching, I became quite desperate as it seemed like a total mission impossible.

-Then one day a guy named Tom wrote me a message – he and his friend Shaun had found a great flat in the very centre of Chorlton, a really good price, in very nice condition, and the guys seemed cool as well.
+Then one day a guy named Tom wrote me a message – he and his friend Shaun had found a great flat in the very center of Chorlton, a really good price, in very nice condition, and the guys seemed cool as well.
 They needed a third mate to join in, and it didn’t really matter to them that I was still in Latvia and they weren’t able to meet me.
 They even didn’t need a Skype video call to make sure I’m a real deal.

 So now I, Tom and Shaun all live in a really cool place in the best possible part of Manchester.
 That place I call home now.